 Another noteworthy design deficiency, particularly with the 2.47 cc version, is the very minimal wall thickness of the piston at gudgeon pin level, resulting in equally minimal support for the ends of the gudgeon pin and a somewhat excessive unsupported gudgeon pin length, with consequently high repetitive bending stresses on that hard-worked component.
 The pins on these engines have been known (in my own experience) to work loose over time due to the cyclic strains thus imposed upon the ends of the pin.
 However, this takes quite a bit of running.

 The cooling jacket screws onto the externally-threaded cylinder liner.
 It is generally brightly anodized in a wide variety of colors ranging from yellow through gold, red, blue, purple and green all the way to black.
-That said, later examples of the 1.49 cc model are encountered with a plain aluminium cooling jacket finish.
-I have never personally encountered a 2.47 cc model that was so equipped, but reader Steve Thomas reports the confirmed existence of a 2.47 cc model with a plain head dating from 1966.
+That said, later examples of the 1.49 cc model are encountered with a plain aluminium cooling jacket finish, as are a few examples of the 2.47 cc model.
+More of those below in their place.

 The needle/spraybar assembly is quite conventional, with a single jet hole and a very effective phosphor-bronze double-leafed clicker spring for tension.
 The soldering job for the needle-to-thimble joint varies between well done and a cold blob!